Instructional Intervention Teams

 Individual team members (case managers) collaboratively problem-solve with teachers who have requested assistance.
 Together they explore the student’s instructional match and ensure that the student is being provided an appropriate level of challenge.
 Interventions are then developed, implemented and evaluated.

 If you have questions about IIT or suspect that your child would benefit from the problem-solving process, please contact your child’s teacher or the school psychologist at your child’s school.
-Obtain additional information about IIT by contacting Dr. Kate Cramer at 410-313-5677 or at firstname.lastname@example.org.
+Obtain additional information about IIT by contacting Dr. Katie Burkhouse at 410 313-5677 or firstname.lastname@example.org.